data2evidence/d2e/README.md

 - Stop all containers: `d2e stop` or `d2e stopdemo` if `d2e startdemo` was used
 - Perform clean-up: `d2e clean` or `d2e cleandemo`
 > [!WARNING]
-> This step removes all containers and volumes.
+> `d2e clean` removes all containers and volumes.
 You would need to re-run the [Environment Variables and Credentials](#environment-variables-and-credentials-setup) section for a fresh startup.